top of page

 While individuals can structure their own curiosity, culture shapes how curiosity is received.
 Social curiosity — asking questions, exploring perspectives, and seeking to understand others — often brings both benefits and challenges.

 The key is balance.
 Curiosity should be welcomed, but not at the expense of delivery.
-And what that balance looks like varies: across organisations, teams, and even individuals.
+What that balance looks like varies across organizations, teams, and even individuals.
 There’s no single “right” answer.
 The sweet spot depends on culture and performance pressures.

 To keep curiosity productive, it helps to make a C.A.S.E. for it: